Niveditha88/tesla-case-study/README.md

 5. Start the server using "npm start" command and listen to the port https://localhost:8000

+6. To run the test changes , use "npm run test" command and then click Enter when prompted to execute tests.

 ## Available Scripts

 In the project directory, you can run the following steps: